We have information you must know before you buy the Continental.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-It comes with the latest in electronic technology: Suspension dampening and steering effort can be controlled electronically by the driver.
-A high-tech instrument panel provides good legibility.
-Computer controls allow owners to tailor their Continentals to their driving style and environment.
-These whiz-bang electronics are not intrusive, however, as owners can choose to use them or ignore them, relax and enjoy the cruise.
+Suspension dampening and steering effort can be adjusted electronically by the driver, allowing owners to tailor their Continental to their driving style and environment.
+These whiz-bang electronics are not intrusive, however, as owners can choose to use them or ignore them.
 Either way, driving the Continental is a satisfying experience.

-The 32-valve V8 provides plenty of power to move this 3,868-pound sedan with authority.
+The 32-valve V8 provides plenty of power to move this 3,848-pound sedan with authority.
 Merging on to the freeway is easy.
 Passing on two-lane roads is never an issue.
-The 32-valve double overhead-cam engine produces 275 horsepower and 270 foot-pounds.
+The double overhead-cam engine produces 275 horsepower and 275 pound-feet of torque.
 The ignition system has a coil for each plug for reduced maintenance and a cleaner appearance.
-New knock sensors mean premium fuel is no longer required, though it is still recommended for maximum performance.
+Knock sensors mean premium fuel is no longer required, although it is still recommended for maximum performance.

 Speed-sensitive power steering offers driver-selectable settings for low, normal and high effort.
-Adjusting the steering effort between high and low effort is most noticeable in tight maneuvering, such as turning into a driveway.
-On the highway, the speed-sensitive rack-and-pinion steering automatically increases steering effort for improved road feel.
+The change in effort is most noticeable in tight maneuvering, such as turning into a driveway.
+On the highway, the speed-sensitive rack-and-pinion steering automatically increases effort for improved road feel.

 Overall, the Continental is tuned toward traditional American tastes.
 It does not feel as taut as a BMW or Mercedes, but the adjustable steering and suspension allow an owner to dial in some of that European feel.

-Flat tires are less of a concern with optional run flat tires that can go more than 100 miles after losing all of their air pressure.
-A Personal Security Package ($750) equips the Continental with run-flat tires and an air pressure alert system.
-The system will tell you when you've lost air and you can continue home even if you've put a hole in your tire the size of a golf ball.
+Flat tires are less of a concern with optional run-flat tires that can run more than 100 miles after losing all of their air pressure.
+A Personal Security Package ($640) equips the Continental with run-flat tires and an air pressure alert system.
+The system will tell you when you've lost air, and you can continue home even if you've put a hole in your tire the size of a golf ball.
 An overhead console lamp alerts the driver when the pressure in any tire drops below 18 pounds of pressure; it starts flashing at 10 psi in case the driver didn't notice the light.